INTRODUCTION

 ENHANCING SKIN HEALTH AND COLLAGEN PRODUCTION

 Tomatoes are excellent for maintaining healthy and youthful skin.
 The combination of vitamin C and lycopene in tomatoes promotes collagen synthesis, keeping skin firm and reducing signs of ageing.
-Lycopene also protects against sun damage by acting as a natural shield against harmful UV rays.
+Lycopene also protects against sun damage by acting as a natural shield against harmful ultraviolet (UV) rays.
 Regular consumption of tomatoes can lead to improved skin texture, hydration and overall radiance.
 Additionally, the antioxidants in tomatoes help combat acne and skin inflammation, making them beneficial for individuals with sensitive or problematic skin.

 IMPROVING VISION AND EYE HEALTH